There are a few significant factors that facility managers need to consider when determining the building management system price:

 - Integrating multiple systems allows the streamlining of building management.

-One of the great benefits of building automation systems is the wealth of valuable data your building produces daily.
+One of the great benefits of building management systems is the daily wealth of valuable data your building produces.
 Facility and property managers can then visualize the real-time data from each of the building’s systems on their laptops or iPads.

 You can leverage building automation system data in many ways, including: